cjkingsbury/scsd/README.md

 ### Ongoing issues

 To Do List:
-- make 3-fold axis PCAs make sense - there isn't uniformity, and no way to 'normalise' currently
+- [ ] make 3-fold axis PCAs make sense - there isn't uniformity, and no way to 'normalise' currently
-- comments on the main program aspects
+- [ ] comments on the main program aspects
-- "Lacunary" - how to model when a part is missing?
+- [ ] "Lacunary" - how to model when a part is missing?
 FeMoCo is part of this
-- extend sensibly to O<sub>h</sub> ... ongoing work
+- [ ] extend sensibly to O<sub>h</sub> ... ongoing work

-- some way of generating and preserving custom models for users - done 27/9/21
-- Figure an easy webserver upload for the new data/version - done 15/3/22
-- update scsd_direct and easy_database_gen to the new program version - done 15/5/22
-- remove the * imports - done 13/5/24
-- Paths - turn into relative paths at some point - done 11/5/24